Texas Vignette Board of Directors

 Danielle Naylor, Art Fair Director

-Angela Gonzalez Hall, Secretary
+Angela Gonzalez Hall, Programming Chair

 Mari Ramirez, Communications Chair